zulip/hubot-zulip/README.md

 The bot account email address and API key are passed to Hubot via environment variables `HUBOT_ZULIP_BOT` and `HUBOT_ZULIP_API_KEY`.

+You can optionally set the `HUBOT_ZULIP_STREAMS` variable to a comma-separated list of streams on which to listen for commands.
+If it's not set, all streams will be recognized.

 To run Hubot locally, use:

 	HUBOT_ZULIP_BOT=hubot-bot@example.com HUBOT_ZULIP_API_KEY=your_key bin/hubot -a zulip